 Thelma Ritter – Isabelle Steers

--Marilyn Monroe’s husband Arthur Miller had written the script for The Misfits.
+-Marilyn Monroe’s husband Arthur Miller wrote the script for The Misfits.
 Marilyn felt betrayed and ridiculed over how he had written her character, which was inspired by her.
 By the time filming started, their marriage was falling apart.
 They slept in different rooms, stopped speaking and Arthur started seeing on-set photographer Inge Morath, who would be his third wife.

 -Marilyn was terrified of working with Clark Gable.
 As a child she thought that Clark Gable was her father and she had idolized him tremendously.
 But there was no need to worry: Clark was very kind to her on set and they got along well.

 -Clark Gable reportedly felt out of place during filming, because Marilyn Monroe, Montgomery Clift and Eli Wallach all practiced Method Acting.
 As an old school actor, this new technique was entirely foreign to him.
 Still, he was so impressed with Montgomery Clift, that he stayed to watch his scenes even when he was done for the day.

 -Both Marilyn Monroe and Montgomery Clift had health problems and abused alcohol and prescription medication.
 Marilyn reportedly even said that Monty was the only person she’d ever met who was in worse shape than her.
 Just in case, there was a doctor on call 24 hours a day and during filming Marilyn was hospitalized ten days for detox.

 -Director John Huston filmed his longest take ever for The Misfits: a five minute exchange between Montgomery Clift and Marilyn Monroe.
 Nobody believed the two could pull it off, since they were notorious for their problems remembering lines (possibly fueled by their shared insecurities and addiction to prescription medication).
 Both actors were so concerned for each other, however, that they gave Huston two perfect takes in six tries.